 Timberwolves owner Glen Taylor, Minneapolis Mayor R.T.
 Rybak and City Council President Barbara Johnson were expected to unveil the plan later Tuesday, but its details were revealed on a website that was publicly accessible ahead of their news conference.

 It calls for a complete remodel of the 21-year-old building.
-It would shift the main entrance in downtown Minneapolis to the corner of Sixth Street and First Avenue, add two large glass atriums and another restaurant that overlooks Target Plaza.
+It would shift the main entrance to the corner of 6th Street and First Avenue, add two large glass atriums and another restaurant that overlooks Target Plaza.
 It would also completely remodel the inside to make the building more attractive to traveling concerts and shows.

-The Wolves have been working with the city for about 10 years on the plans, and it could be a very tough sell.
-Their struggles on the court over the last five to six seasons have eroded fan interest in the team.
+It figures to be an even tougher fight for the Wolves, whose struggles on the court over the last five to six seasons have eroded fan interest in the team.

-This renovation would make the NBA's fourth-oldest building viable for another 20 years, officials said.
+This renovation of Target Center would make the NBA's fourth-oldest building viable for another 20 years, officials said on the website.
 It would add more revenue-producing club suites and change the "upside-down" configuration of the arena.

 When Target Center opened in 1990, it was the last arena built with more seats on the upper level than the lower level.
 That configuration has become a deterrent for concert promoters who can sell lower level tickets at a higher price.

 The renovation also includes a remodel of the home and visitor locker rooms, which are among the smallest in the NBA.

 Perhaps more important for the future of the building, the renovation will also refurbish the concession areas, add a food court and a club overlooking the arena in addition to soaring glass atriums at the main entrance and on the back side of Target Center that overlooks Target Field.